 Choosing A Light Source For Your Spectrometer

-There are many things to consider when you are choosing light sources for your optical spectroscopy lab.
-The best light source for you will depend on:
+There are multiple other factors to consider when choosing light sources for an spectroscopy lab.
+Choosing the best light source depends on:

-One important thing to note is that you will need different light sources for different optical measurements.
-Therefore, it is quite likely that you will need more than one light source in order to fully characterise your organic electronic materials.
+You will likely need different light sources for different optical measurements.
+Therefore, it is quite likely that you will need more than one light source in order to fully characterize your organic electronic materials.

 Comparing Different Spectroscopy Light Sources